haelmj/BlackFriday-Webscrape/README.md

 ## Requirements

-This project requires version 86.0.4240 of Chrome browser as well as Python 3 installed on the host system.
+This project requires preferably version 86.0.4240 of Chrome browser as well as Python 3 installed on the host system.

 **Python Dependencies**